 The m-let feature was defined in the first version of the Java Management Extensions Specification (2000) and was initially available in the JMX Reference Implementation.
 JMX, including the m-let feature, was integrated into the Java Platform in Java 5 (2004).
 Inspired by applets, which are now obsolete and deprecated for removal (JEP 398), the m-let feature permits the remote loading and registration of MBeans not known when the MBean server started.
 The code for these MBeans can be either local or remote.

 The m-let feature can load remote code with potentially malicious intent.
 For this reason, some dynamic loading features are restricted.
 Specifically, the addURL and getMBeansFromURL methods cannot be invoked without a Security Manager.
 The Security Manager is a security feature that set out in early JDK releases to protect against the threat of malicious code, but is now a legacy feature.
 The Security Manager cannot address, for example, most of the issues identified in the 2020 CWE Top 25 Most Dangerous Software Weaknesses, and was deprecated for removal in Java 17 by JEP 411.
 The dynamic loading features of m-lets mentioned above will cease to be usable once the Security Manager is further degraded and eventually removed.

-There is no significant interest in developing modern applications that use M-Lets.
-To move the Java Platform forward, we will disable by default, and deprecate the M-Let feature for removal.
-The disabling and deprecation will have no impact on users of JMX, the built-in instrumentation or any of the observability tools.
+There is no evidence that m-lets were ever widely used: There are no bug reports, and no evidence of discussion in public forums.
+There is no significant interest in developing modern applications that use m-lets.
+To move the Java Platform forward, we will deprecate the m-let feature for removal.
+This deprecation will have no impact on users of other JMX features, the JDK’s built-in instrumentation, or any of the observability tools.

-We will terminally deprecate the following 4 classes, by annotating them with
+We will terminally deprecate the following classes, by annotating them with